isaacnmm/pestpolicy-hugo2XX/content/posts/i-found-a-scorpion-in-my-house-are-there-more/index.md

 layout: post
 ---
 Scorpions are a pest that will come out regularly in the desert areas of the United States (especially the southwestern regions).
 **So, we just today found such a scorpion in our neighbor's [house](https://pestpolicy.com/house-lizard-lifespan/).
-So I'm wondering if there could be more around.�**
+So I'm wondering if there could be more around.**
-**My answer is that this will depend on the location and region that you found this scorpion  - which means where you live.�**
+**My answer is that this will depend on the location and region that you found this scorpion  - which means where you live.**
 Related:
 Pest Control Services Near Me
 ## Details: I Found One Scorpion In My House?
 Could There Be More?